 Transportation by Ambulance

-Any student, staff, faculty member or campus visitor may call for an ambulance to respond to an emergency situation.
+Any student, staff, faculty member or campus visitor may call for an ambulance to respond to an emergency situation by calling 911.

 Individuals refusing ambulance transportation to a medical facility will be responsible for their decision.
 The College does not assume responsibility for consequences resulting from refusal of ambulance transportation.